kenhanscombe/ukbtools/README.md

 <br>

-__Note:__ This package is pre-alpha - tools are added as soon as the functionality is complete.
+__Note:__ This package is in beta - it is feature complete but may contain unknown bugs.
 If anything does not work, first re-install the package `install_github("kenhanscombe/ukbtools", build_vignettes = TRUE, dependencies = TRUE, force = TRUE)` to get the latest development version.
 If it is still not working, [let me know](https://github.com/kenhanscombe/ukbtools/issues) and I'll fix it.

 <br>